3 min read

-If you're trying to master growth hacking to get more¬†business, you're not alone.
+If you’re trying to master growth hacking to get more business, you’re not alone.
 Tons of companies are using innovative ways to increase their customer base quickly.
-In fact, growth-hacking expert Ryan Holiday believes that about 20 percent of all marketers have a growth-hacking mindset.¬†If you're looking for some inspiration while you try to help your company grow, check out the following stories.
+In fact, growth-hacking expert Ryan Holiday believes that about 20 percent of all marketers have a growth-hacking mindset.
+If you’re looking for some inspiration while you try to help your company grow, check out the following growth hacking stories.
 These real-life growth hacking stories will show you how the practice actually works.

 DocBraces’ Calculated Transparency

 Building trust is a critical factor to establish relationships that lead not only to purchases but also ongoing customer loyalty.
 Transparency of business offerings, practices, and prices go a long way in developing such strong relationships.
 Businesses that have customized fees for their services face a transparency challenge.
 They face difficulty when it comes to providing pricing for customers.
 This is because the price may vary for each customer.

 To address this challenge, DocBraces created a cost calculator for their New Brunswick orthodontics practice.
 By offering potential customers a free calculator to estimate the cost of braces, DocBraces enjoyed a 45% conversion rate – and improved productivity, as the cost calculator minimized the time spent on preliminary conversations with potential customers.

 Quizzes have become one of the most popular content formats on the web, a fact highlighted by the constant presence of “What Are You” quizzes shared on Facebook.
 By adding an informative element, brands can turn the entertaining and shareable quality of a quiz into a powerful growth tool.